-Public attention, however, is firmly fixed on the broader policy environment.
-The week brought fresh debate over the so-called Mythos Moment, the arrangements under which American institutions now access the more capable model, and a cascade of legal and regulatory questions that the industry cannot answer on its own.
+Anthropic released Claude Sonnet 5 this week, positioning it as a cheaper, faster counterpart to Opus 4.8 in what amounts to a relatively incremental update despite the version-number jump.
+Public attention, however, is fixed on the broader policy environment: fresh debate over the so-called Mythos Moment, the arrangements under which American institutions now access the more capable model, and a cascade of legal and regulatory questions the industry cannot answer on its own.

-A useful piece of context for these discussions comes from the observation that the United States currently restricts its own frontier AI more than China restricts its own frontier systems.
+The United States currently restricts its own frontier AI more than China restricts its own frontier systems.
 That comparison only goes so far: when the U.S. frontier was at a comparable level, its developers faced far fewer constraints.
 The gap reflects how tightly regulation tracks capability.
 If your systems produce results similar to those of Chinese labs, the regulatory pressure is light.
 As capability rises, so does the pressure.

 This does not validate every new American restriction, but it does recast the debate.
 Critics of domestic policy should weigh their objections against the alternative: a lighter-touch regime that has not prevented China’s leading labs from pushing forward.